Fisayo01/MySql-Project/README.md

 # MySql-Project
-Analysis of a sales data
+Analysis of a company sales database